GMAT Word Problems: Introduction and Strategies.

 So, what is the trick to GMAT word problems?
 As you’ve seen in this post, there’s no one-size-fits-all trick—but there are plenty of strategies!

+The strategies you’ve read about here can be used to take the given information and identify key words in a question.
 The key now is to put them into practice.
 Jot down these techniques or bookmark this post so you can come back as you continue your practice with GMAT word problems.
-You can also check out our posts on compound interest and Venn diagrams for more practice with GMAT word problems.
-Good luck!
+Also, check out our posts on work rate problems and Venn diagrams for more practice with GMAT word problems!

 Author